syncfusion-content/maui-docs/MAUI/NumericEntry/Overview.md

 ---
 layout: post
 title: About .NET MAUI NumericEntry control | Syncfusion
-description: Learn here all about introduction of Syncfusion .NET MAUI NumericEntry (SfNumberBox) control, its features, and more.
+description: Learn here all about introduction of Syncfusion .NET MAUI NumericEntry (SfNumericEntry) control, its features, and more.
-platform: maui
+platform: MAUI
 control: SfNumericEntry
 documentation: ug
 ---

 # .NET MAUI NumericEntry Overview

-The `.NET MAUI NumericEntry` control provides an intuitive and advanced editor control that allows you to enter numeric values in currency, percent, decimal formats and much more.
-It validates the user input independent of the custom format applied.
-It also validates the input when the focus is lost or the `Enter` key is pressed in `NumericEntry` control.
-It supports showing watermark text in the editor.
+The .NET MAUI NumericEntry control is designed to provide a user-friendly and advanced input experience for numeric values.
+It supports a wide range of numeric formats, including currency, percentage, and decimals, among others.
+With its key features, it enables enhanced user experience and facilitates input validation.

 ## Control Structure